A hierarchy of thermodynamics learning frameworks for inelastic constitutive modeling: Data

 To generate training and testing data, we use three different inelastic representative volume elements (RVEs): an alloy, a composite, and a polycrystal.
 We use a single realization of each and run 256 trajectories of cyclic uniaxial loading using:

 where the amplitudes $a_i$ and frequencies $\omega_i$ are drawn from uniform distributions.
 This deformation is applied via periodic boundary conditions.
-Each trajectory has 200 steps, and we observe only the 11 components of the resulting stress trajectories in emulation of typical uniaxial experiments. \footnote{The invariant formulation we adopt generally informs the other components.}
+Each trajectory has 200 steps, and we observe only the 11-component of the resulting stress trajectories in emulation of typical uniaxial experiments under the assumption of homogeneous deformation with actuator force and displacement measurements. \footnote{The invariant formulation we adopt generally informs the other components.} The data was split, by trajectory into 80/10/10 training, in-training testing, and held out validation sets.
+We chose RVE data-generating models so that there would not be a simple closed form to the response that would potentially distort the formulation comparisons.